mahtDFR/creative_cursing/readme.md

 [**Demo**](https://twitter.com/notmattjani/status/1303294341155356673)

+Or run:

+`$ python3 to_file.py`

+...to dump one million randomly generated insults to a text file.

 #### Acknowledgements
 This is a Python implementation of the book "[Creative Cursing](https://www.amazon.co.uk/Creative-Cursing-Profanity-Generator-CREATIVE/dp/B00QPC520A/ref=sr_1_1)" by filthymouths Sarah Royal and Jillian Panarese, with some minor adaptations.
-Keep this script to hand and take your cursing to a whole new level.